Faisal-P27/WAREED-DNS-C2/README.md

 		// You will receive the shellcode in [unsigned char *ShellCode] and shellcode size in [nt size]
 		// and the process ID in [int ProcessID].
      }
+### Clean Database

+To clean the database, simply execute the following command in your terminal:

+    ./Run clean

 ## Further action
 While I have no immediate plans to continue investing time in the Wareed project, it has been an incredible learning journey, and I thoroughly enjoyed it.
 I am excited to announce that I am planning to launch a new major project, **THAWD BAS**.
 For more information, please visit [Thawd.io](https://thawd.io/).